Overview of The T-Shirt Business

 Different organizations, groups, families, and businesses order T-shirts for special occasions such as reunions, company picnics, and more.
 In addition, people from all lifestyles wear T-shirts with an array of designs.

 An estimated 1.4 billion T-shirts are sold annually in the US.
 That equates to about $20 billion USD in sales.
-Average cost runs anywhere from $1 USD to $10 USD and can sell from $5 USD to beyond $50 USD for large name brands.
+The average cost runs anywhere from $1 USD to $10 USD and can sell from $5 USD to beyond $50 USD for large name brands.

 Johnny Earle of, “Johnny Cupcake T-Shirts,” started on the side.
 Each shirt costs somewhere between $4 USD to $5 USD to make and he would sell them for $8 USD to $10 USD.
 As the shirts became more popular and quality increased so did his profits.
 Now, according to an Inc. Magazine article, Johnny Cupcake T-Shirts sell for an average of $35 USD all the way to $75 USD.